libreddit/libreddit/README.md

 **DNS:** Both official domains (`libredd.it` and `libreddit.spike.codes`) use Cloudflare as the DNS resolver.
 Though, the sites are not proxied through Cloudflare meaning Cloudflare doesn't have access to user traffic.

-**Cookies:** Libreddit uses no cookies currently but eventually, I plan to add a configuration page where users can store an optional cookie to save their preferred theme, default sorting algorithm, or default layout.
+**Cookies:** Libreddit uses optional cookies to store any configured settings in [the settings menu](https://libredd.it/settings).
+This is not a cross-site cookie and the cookie holds no personal data, only a value of the possible layout.

 **Hosting:** The official instances (`libredd.it` and `libreddit.spike.codes`) are hosted on [Repl.it](https://repl.it/) which monitors usage to prevent abuse.
 I can understand if this invalidates certain users' threat models and therefore, selfhosting and browsing through Tor are welcomed.